Need to talk? Call 1800 882 436.

 • stretching sounds and words

-The cause of stuttering isn't known, but it usually starts around 3 to 4 years of age.
-Stuttering may start gradually or appear quite suddenly.
+The cause of stuttering isn't known, but it often starts around 3 or 4 years of age.
+Stuttering can begin slowly or happen all of a sudden.

 People who stutter can find it hard to communicate.
 It may make them more anxious about speaking, even if they have just a mild stutter.

-Stuttering is unpredictable it may change how it sounds and when it happens.
-Stuttering in some children may go away on its own.
+In some children, stuttering can stop by itself.
 In others it may not.
 It's not possible to work out who will get better on their own and who will need therapy for stuttering.
-So, it's best to talk with a speech pathologist as soon as you notice a stutter.
+So, speak to speech pathologist as soon as you notice a stutter in your child.

 Early intervention for stuttering in young children is recommended.
+Older children can also learn to manage their stuttering.
 Stuttering can also be successfully controlled in older children.

 Articulation disorder

-A child with an articulation disorder has problems making or forming some sounds speech sounds properly.
+A child with an articulation disorder has trouble making or forming some sounds speech sounds properly.

 Making sounds involves the coordination of the: